Financial & Property Agreements

 You will also find our fees for property applications to Court are competitive and reasonable, and far less expensive than most other family law solicitors.
 The simple reason is that we do not use an expensive hourly rate for our work, as many other family law firms do.
-We charge our Family Court clients based on the economical Family Court Scale of Costs made under the rules of the court.
+We charge our Federal Circuit and Family Court clients based on the economical Family Court Rules Scale of Costs made under the rules of the court.
 Consequently, total fees for our work are lower and more reasonable than many other family law firms.
 It is also much easier for the client to understand their legal bills using the Scale of Costs, as most items in the Scale are billed on a "flat fee" or a "per item" of work completed.
-Take a few minutes to look at the Family Law Scale, and you'll see what we mean.
+Take a few minutes to look at the Family Court Rules Scale, and you'll see what we mean.

 Our fees in other family law matters such as alternative dispute resolution, mediation, and arbitration, can also be based on the Family Law Scale of Costs, or a very reasonable fixed fee we will negotiate with you.
 A choice of billing methods can give you the most cost-effective outcome in your family law matter.
 Please feel free to contact us to learn more about our economical fee structure.

 Litigation is always stressful for most people.
 One important way we can express our respect and concern for you as a client is to confer with you on a regular basis.
 Frequent updates of progress in your case are important for your well-being and for you to have the opportunity to continue to instruct us and advise us as your case progresses.
 We consider this regular communication so important that we offer it as a free client service (via text messages.)
 We want you to feel in control as much as possible in any matter, or at least in the loop, when important decisions must be made either in costs or in strategy.